Cheap broadband with LOTS of Data and no contract….does that even exist?

 When you sign-up to Belong, they will charge you $60 for the modem they supply you (which can also be used with the NBN once it becomes available for you) unless you agree to a 12 month contract (bad idea!!).

 This means that while Belong doesn’t charge for connecting your landline or setting up your ADSL service, you will incur an upfront cost of $60 if you go with their month-to-month option.

-Still, if you are in a situation where you would otherwise need to pay $125 or even $299 to get your landline connected, this is cheaper!
+Still, if you are in a situation where you would otherwise need to pay $125 or even $299 to get your landline connected, this is still cheaper!